RedPitaya/Documentation/appsFeatures/examples/acqRF-exm1.rst

             writeline(RP,'ACQ:DATA:UNITS VOLTS');

             % Set trigger delay to 0 samples
-            % 0 samples delay set trigger to the center of the buffer
+            % 0 samples delay sets trigger to the center of the buffer
-            % Signal on your graph will have trigger in the center (symmetrical)
+            % Signal on your graph will have the trigger in the center (symmetrical)
             % Samples from left to the center are samples before trigger
             % Samples from center to the right are samples after trigger